Mega Millions jackpot rises again to more than $1 billion - NewsBreak

 Mega Millions jackpot rises again to more than $1 billion

 KNOXVILLE, Tenn. ( WATE ) – Amid a downed website and anticipation for matching numbers, no ticket matched Tuesday night’s Mega Millions lottery drawing, which means the jackpot prize has grown even larger ahead of Friday night’s drawing.
-Officials said early Wednesday morning that for the third time in the 20-year history of Mega Millions, the jackpot has surpassed “the magical $1 billion mark.”Dollywood hotline offers hint of new ‘major attraction’
+Officials said early Wednesday morning that for the third time in the 20-year history of Mega Millions, the jackpot has surpassed “the magical $1 billion mark.”What would you do if you won the Mega Millions jackpot?
+What people in Knoxville said

 “We look with anticipation on the growing jackpot,” says Ohio Lottery Director Pat McDonald, current Lead Director of the Mega Millions Consortium.
 “Seeing the jackpot build over a period of months and reaching the billion-dollar mark is truly breathtaking.
 We encourage customers to keep play in balance and enjoy the ride.
 Someone is going to win.”